TERMS AND CONDITIONS FOR VISITING THE UPSIDE DOWN AMSTERDAM

 1 GENERAL PROVISIONS: DEFINITIONS

-Article 1.3 The Visitor is any person who enters the Venue, the café, the shop and/or visits an exhibition or who attends an event, by invitation, that TUDA organizes at the Venue or that third parties organize with TUDA’s permission. and/or attend an event.
+Article 1.3 The Visitor is any person who enters the Venue, the café, the shop and/or visits an exhibition or who attends an event, by invitation, that organizes at the Venue or that third parties organize with its permission.

 Article 1.5 The Staff is taken to mean anyone representing the Venue and who is identifiable as such.